keigohtr/flask-pw3/README.rst

 Contributing
 ============

-Development of The Flask-pw happens at: https://github.com/keigohtr/flask-pw3
+Development of The Flask-pw3 happens at: https://github.com/keigohtr/flask-pw3

 Contributors